richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>E) Log backups from Tuesday 1:05 AM through 1:00 PM

 ### Question 56
 You manage backups for a SQL Server database hosted on an Azure virtual machine.
-To ensure you can restore from backups even if an entire Azure region becomes unavailable—while keeping storage costs as low as possible—which redundancy option should you select for the storage account?
+To ensure you can restore from backups even if an entire Azure region becomes unavailable-while keeping storage costs as low as possible-which redundancy option should you select for the storage account?
 <br>A) Geo-redundant storage (GRS)
 <br>B) Zone-redundant storage (ZRS)
 <br>C) Read-access geo-redundant storage (RA-GRS)
 <br>D) Locally-redundant storage (LRS)

 ### Question 57
-You’re preparing to add an existing database to an Always On availability group.
+You're preparing to add an existing database to an Always On availability group.
 After taking a full backup, you need to apply it on the secondary replica so that the database stays non-recoverable and ready for log shipping.

 Which restore option should you use on the secondary?
 <br>A) Restore with Standby